thirsty-wing/php-pwa-template/README.md

 This is a template for php progressive web app (PWA).

+## What does this do?

+This template repo allows you to hit the ground running to create and run a hypermedia-driven progressive web application.
+It is similar to other web frameworks, but designed to be very light-weight and simple.

 ## Why does this exist?

 Making software simple is about understanding the use cases and leaning into what